glennklockwood/limelead/content/data-intensive/storage/nvram.md

 the actual materials technology under the hood, it sounds like it is based on a phase-change memory (PCM) technology.
 It uses [chalcogenides][3dxpoint uses chalcogenides] but, unlike other "conductive-bridge" or "filamentary" PCM technologies, it uses a bulk switching phenomenon to store its data.
-In principal, this would increase the endurance of the cells.
+In principle, this would increase the endurance of the cells.

 It is more energy efficient than DRAM due to its nonvolatility, and Intel has